pootsbook/vagrant-rails-training-box/README.md

 # Vagrant Box for Learning Ruby & Rails
-## Provisioned with Chef-Solo and Librarian

 Get yourself an Rails environment without tearing your hair out.
-The use of Librarian for Librarian-Chef assumes Ruby is already installed on your machine.

-## Download a Box without the hassle
+## Download the Box

 An Ubuntu 12.10 (Precise Pangolin) 64-bit box was created for a [Ruby & Rails for Developers](http://www.eventbrite.co.uk/event/3566462385) Course on 26th July 2012.
 [Download the ~1GB box file](https://s3.amazonaws.com/railstraining/rubyrails.box)

-## Build a box yourself
+## Build the Box

 ### Requirements